 Could you tell us a little bit about your background and training?

-Hubbard: I received my Bachelor of Science in Nursing at Florida State University in Tallahassee and then moved to Tampa, Florida and started working in the cardiovascular surgical ICU that recovers open-heart patients.
-We did liver, lung and kidney transplants in the transplant center.
-I worked for three years in the ICU, and then went back to school for my Masters of Science in Anesthesiology at Barry University in Miami, Florida, and then came back to what I knew at TGH as a new nurse anesthetist.
-I’ve now been there for 15 and a half years as a CRNA, so I started, and I never left I loved it so much.
+Hubbard: I received my Bachelor of Science in Nursing at Florida State University in Tallahassee and then moved to Tampa, Florida and started working in the cardiovascular surgical ICU (CVSICU) that recovers open-heart patients, as well as heart, lung and liver transplant patients.
+I worked for three years in the CVSICU, and then went back to school for my Masters of Science in Anesthesiology at Barry University in Miami, Florida.
+After graduation from anesthesia school, I came back to what I knew at TGH as a new nurse anesthetist.
+I’ve now been at TGH for 18 years as a CRNA.
+I never thought I would be in the same job 18 years later, but that’s a true testament to how much I enjoy working at Tampa General Hospital…it truly is my home (and family) away from home!

 Could you tell me a little bit about your position as chief CRNA at Tampa General?
 Chief CRNA is not a position that necessarily exists in some other practices.